insolar/docs/docs/source/ledger-nano.rst

    This displays the installation window with a progress bar.
 Wait for the installation to complete.

 #.
-In the dashboard of the Ledger Nano device, press :guilabel:`left` or :guilabel:`right` buttons to find the Insolar application.
+In the dashboard of the Ledger Nano device, press the :guilabel:`left` or :guilabel:`right` button to find the Insolar application.

 #.
-Once found, press both :guilabel:`left` and :guilabel:`right` buttons simultaneously to launch the application.
+Once found, press both the :guilabel:`left` and :guilabel:`right` buttons simultaneously to launch the application.

 Once the Insolar application is launched, proceed to creating an Insolar Wallet if you don't have one.
-Otherwise, :ref:`log in your wallet <log-in-nano>`.
+Otherwise, :ref:`log in to your wallet <log-in-nano>`.

 Create a connected Insolar Wallet
 -----------------------------------

-To create an Insolar Wallet using the Insolar application on Ledger Nano, go through the following steps:
+To create an Insolar Wallet using the Insolar application on Ledger Nano, complete the following steps:

 #.
 In Google Chrome, open the `Insolar Wallet <https://wallet.insolar.io>`_ and click :guilabel:`CREATE A NEW WALLET`.